tmzh/tmzh.github.io/content/post/2017-10-29-emulating-angryip-scanner-with-nmap-nse-a-lua-scripting-primer.md

 As mentioned earlier, RULE section acts as filter to identify hosts or ports relevant to our script.
 Since our script is only interested with NETBIOS query, we have to pick only the hosts that are listening on port UDP/137.

-Since this is a common check, nmap includes a 'shortport' module that provides shorthand functions to check port states. `shortport.portnumber` is one such function which will return true only for those ports and protocols listed in its arguements.
+Since this is a common check, nmap includes a 'shortport' module that provides shorthand functions to check port states. `shortport.portnumber` is one such function which will return true only for those ports and protocols listed in its arguments.
 Refer to online [documentation](https://nmap.org/nsedoc/lib/shortport.html) for exact syntax of this function.

 ```lua
 -- The Rule Section --